TanNguyen2812/COMPUTER-VISION-SYSTEM-FOR-ANALYZING-GOLFER-ACTION/README.md

+# COMPUTER-VISION-SYSTEM-FOR-ANALYZING-GOLFER-ACTION
-# COMPUTER-VISION-SYSTEM-FOR-ANALYZING-GOLFER-ACTION (My Final Project at Ho Chi Minh University of Technology)
+(My Final Project at Ho Chi Minh University of Technology) This project is supported by VAS Corporation.
 ## Demo:
 Click to watch the videos demo https://sites.google.com/view/cv-system-for-golfer